mikkorantalainen/hugemce/modules/oxide/README.md

-# TinyMCE Oxide skin tools
+# HugeRTE Oxide skin tools
-This project contains the default skins as well as tools and files needed to build your own skin for TinyMCE 7.
+This project contains the default skins as well as tools and files needed to build your own skin for HugeRTE 7.

-Visit the [TinyMCE 7 documentation](https://www.tiny.cloud/docs/tinymce/7/creating-a-skin/) for instructions on how to create and build skins for TinyMCE.
+Visit the [HugeRTE 7 documentation](https://www.tiny.cloud/docs/hugerte/7/creating-a-skin/) for instructions on how to create and build skins for HugeRTE.

 ## Building the skins
 The build process uses [Node](http://nodejs.org/) and [Gulp](http://gulpjs.com/).
 Make sure you have both installed before you continue.